Credit cards for fair or average credit

 Credit cards for fair credit

-Here’s a look at some credit card options that may suit individuals with fair credit scores.
+Here’s a look at credit card options for people with fair credit scores.

-Secured cards are a popular option for building credit from scratch or rebuilding lower-than-average scores after negative factors have impacted your credit reports.
-A secured credit card can be a helpful credit-building tool when used responsibly over time.
+Secured cards are a popular option for building credit from scratch.
+They can also be an option for rebuilding lower-than-average scores after negative factors have impacted a person’'s credit reports.

-Capital One’s secured credit card options for building or rebuilding credit include the Platinum Secured card and Quicksilver Secured Rewards card.
+Capital One’s secured credit card options for building or rebuilding credit include:

 If you’re at a four-year university, a community college or another higher-education institution, you might be interested in one of these Capital One student credit cards: